• Skip to main content

 Water tub

-Materials
+Materials needed

-Make sure everything is damp.
+Make sure the basket reed is damp.

 The stakes will be sticking up at this point.

-Basket with stakes sticking up.
+Handwoven basket with stakes sticking up.

 Looking at the basket from the outside there will be some stakes in front of the last weaver and some that are behind.
 Using the basket shears cut the stakes that sit behind the top weaver.